 None of those moves would have been possible if not for Jamison.
 So I salute Greg for his dedication, hard work, and most importantly his love for the Sharks.
 Whoever takes his place will have some big shoes to fill.
 However, Jamison didn’t rule out a return in the near future.
 Let’s see how quickly he gets the itch to come back.
 I know that Sharks fans would not bat an eyelash if he wanted to return.
 I surely wouldn’t.

-Topics: Greg Jamison
+Tags: Greg Jamison